Ballantine's: Golf

-Ballantine’s association with golf started in 1960 when the first Ballantine’s Tournament took place at Wentworth Club, and since then has sponsored many golf events.
+Ballantine's association with golf started in 1960 when the first Ballantine's Tournament took place at Wentworth Club, and since then has sponsored many golf events.

 Aberdeen Asset Management Scottish Open

-In 2007, Ballantine’s became an official sponsor of Aberdeen Asset Management Scottish Open tournament, and continued until 2015.
+In 2007, Ballantine's became an official sponsor of the Aberdeen Asset Management Scottish Open tournament, and continued until 2015.

 Barclays Scottish Open

-In 2007, Ballantine’s signed a three-year agreement and became an official sponsor for the Barclays Scottish Open.
+In 2007, Ballantine's signed a three-year agreement and became an official sponsor for the Barclays Scottish Open.

 Ballantine’s Championship

-From 2008, for five years, Ballantine’s was the title sponsor of the first European Tour event in Korea.
+From 2008, for five years, Ballantine's was the title sponsor of the Ballantine's Championship, the first European Tour event in Korea.

 BMW Masters (Shanghai)

-In 2012, Ballantine’s was included as one of the sponsors of the BMW Masters.
+In 2012, Ballantine's was included as one of the sponsors of the BMW Masters.

 Kolon Korea Open

-In 2014, Ballantine’s entered a three-year sponsorship agreement with the Korea Open Golf Championship.
+In 2014, Ballantine's entered a three-year sponsorship agreement with the Kolon Korea Open Golf Championship.

 Ballantine’s Golf Club

-In July 2014, Ballantine’s launched the Ballantine’s Golf Club, the first online golf club of its kind.
-World-renowned golfer Ian Poulter was the club’s founding captain, followed by Paul McGinley in 2015.
+In July 2014, Ballantine's launched the Ballantine's Golf Club, the first online golf club of its kind.
+World-renowned golfer Ian Poulter was the club's founding captain, followed by Paul McGinley in 2015.

+Gaming

+The Dota 2 International 2023

+Ballantine's partnered with Tundra, an Esports team, for The Dota 2 International 2023.
+The brand was the Official Spirit Partner of the game's tenth anniversary.
+Ballantine's released two limited-edition Ballantine's Finest x Dota 2 bottles.
+The labels on these bottles featured the Dota 2 brand and characters including Juggernaut, Lina, Monkey King, Marci and Brewmaster.
+This partnership was exclusive to China.

+Borderlands

+In April 2022, Ballantine's announced a partnership with the video game series, Borderlands.
+The brand “hired” the video game character Mad Moxxi as Chief Galactic Expansion Officer to launch Ballantine's in the gaming universe.
+As part of this partnership, Ballantine's released a limited edition bottling, the Ballantine's Finest Moxxi's Bar Edition whisky, with a label depicting Moxxi and her characteristic style.

+True Music Icons

+Ballantine's has released True Music Icons, a limited-edition series that pays homage to some of the world-renowned music artists and bands.

+Gorillaz

+In October 2025, Ballantine's released the Ballantine's Finest Gorillaz limited edition commemorating 25 years since the band's formation.
+The bottle design features a never-before-seen illustration of the four fictional band members, 2-D, Murdoc Niccals, Noodle and Russel Hobbs, created especially for this collaboration.

+KISS

+Ballantine's Finest KISS limited edition whisky released in October 2025 is a tribute to the American rock band KISS.
+The release comes just before KISS's return to stage at KISS Kruise: Landlocked In Vegas, which marks the 50th anniversary of the KISS Army fan club.
+The limited edition bottle features artwork based on the band's 1976 Destroyer album cover.